Hana Maria Pravda: Biography

-Hana Becková was born in Prague, 29 January 1916.

-She trained in Leningrad in 1936 under Alexei Dikii.
+Hana Maria Becková was born in Prague on 29 January 1916.
+She trained in Leningrad for a year in 1937.
 On her return to Prague, she married her first husband, Alexander Munk who was a student activist.
 Pravda worked in Czech theatre before the outbreak of World War II and made five films (under the names Hana Becková, Hana Bělská, Hana Alexandrová and Hana Pravdová).

-When the war broke out, Hana and her husband Alexander Munk were sent to Theresienstadt concentration camp and were subsequently transferred to the Auschwitz concentration camp where they became separated.
+When the war broke out, Hana and her husband, Alexander Munk, were sent to Theresienstadt concentration camp and were subsequently transferred to the Auschwitz concentration camp where they became separated.
 She survived the camp and the subsequent January 1945 death march and recorded her experiences in a diary.
-She later found out that her husband had died.
+She later learned her husband had died.